 Without iron, plants have a difficult time making chlorophyll, the substance that makes leaves green.
 Adding iron chelates (a kind of fertilizer) to the soil can help.
-Most of the time, iron deficiency is a result of the nutrients being leeched out of the soil due to over watering.
+Most of the time, iron deficiency is a result of the nutrients being leached out of the soil due to overwatering.
 Make sure that you aren’t overwatering your plants.

 Unfortunately, if your squash plants are infected by bacterial wilt, there’s nothing you can do to save them.
 The yellowing of the leaves will be followed rapidly by wilting and browning of the leaves and eventually death.
 Bacterial wilt can be diagnosed by cutting off a piece of the stem and squeezing out some of the juice inside.
 If the juice comes out slimy or oozing, then the plant has been infected.
 Destroy the plants and don’t compost them.
 Don’t plant squash or other cucurbit vines in that location next year, as the bacterial wilt will still be in the soil and will infect them as well.

 While the conditions listed above are some of the most common reasons for squash plants developing yellow leaves, they aren’t the only ones.
 As stated above, the leaves on squash plants will turn yellow any time the plant is stressed.
-If you can find out what is stressing the plant, than you’ll be able to remedy the situation and help your squash plant regain its green coloring.
+If you can find out what is stressing the plant, then you’ll be able to remedy the situation and help your squash plant regain its green coloring.